 The importance of cybersecurity has increased with the adoption of more and more digital devices.
 This trend is set to continue in the future as technologies such as augmented reality (AR), artificial intelligence (AI), drones, and others increase in their utility through technological advances.
 As their adoption increases, so the threat of cyber-attacks will also rise.
-Global cybersecurity spending in the energy sector is headed for strong growth in the first half of the 2020s, with a compound annual growth rate of 9.1% between 2019 and 2025 to reach $10bn by 2025.
+Global cybersecurity spending in the energy sector is headed for strong growth in the first half of the 2020s, with a compound annual growth rate of 9.1% between 2019 and 2025.

 The benefits of digitalisation are wide-ranging, but cybersecurity is the Achilles’ heel of digitalisation.
 Given the destructive nature of a cyber-attack on a power company, ensuring resolute cybersecurity is just as important as any attempts to digitalise assets and processes.

 However, not all companies are equal when it comes to their capabilities and investments in the key themes that matter most to their industry.
 Understanding how companies are positioned and ranked in the most important themes can be a key leading indicator of their future earnings potential and relative competitive position.

 According to GlobalData’s thematic research report, Cybersecurity in Power, leading adopters include: Iberdrola, Engie, Duke Energy, E.ON, Electricite de France, Duke Energy, General Electric and Siemens.

 Insights from top ranked companies